 "The Sister Girl Foundation, Inc was founded in March 2010 to bring awareness to endometriosis and gynecological illnesses and cancers. which at that time not many people (especially in our community) had any knowledge about.

-The Broken Brown Egg is a non-profit organization that was founded in 2009 to spread awareness and provide support for African Americans suffering from infertility.
+The Broken Brown Egg is a non-profit organization that was founded in 2009 to spread awareness and provide support for Black folks suffering from infertility.

-Meet Regina: She's the Broken Brown Egg founder and an IVF mother herself.
+Meet Regina: She's the Broken Brown Egg founder and a mom through IVF herself.
 She's an honest advocate and a proud representative of the community.
 Here is Regina's purpose and drive behind Broken Brown Egg, in her own words:

 "I am Regina Townsend, founder of The Broken Brown Egg.
 I started my organization in 2009 to help provide a voice to African American men and women facing infertility struggles.

 Fertility for Colored Girls, a national organization for women and couples of color who struggle with infertility, loss, and miscarriage, was founded in 2013 by a fertility warrior herself: Rev. Dr. Stacey Edwards-Dunn.
-The organization is currently located in 13 locations and soon to be 20 by the end of 2020!
 Rev. Edwards-Dunn explains the mission and goals of the organization, in her own words:

 1. Increase access to medical services and resources